 There isn’t much to go on, in the way of design.
 When the upcoming console was teased it was referred to as a ‘new concept’, which could mean an entirely new design.
 Opposing that are rumours that it’ll have a similar design to the Wii U, but with enhanced capabilities.
 We cover that in more detail below.

-Nintendo has always done extremely well with breaking away from what other gaming manufacturers like Sony and Microsoft are producing.
+Nintendo has always done extremely well with not competing with the likes of Sony and Microsoft, and instead breaking away from what other gaming manufacturers are producing.
 Think back to the Nintendo Wii – when the Wii was first announced, it was welcomed by excited consumers because they hadn’t seen anything quite like it before, and its technology that both Microsoft and Sony are still trying to perfect.

 With that being said, there are rumours that the new Nintendo console will come with a completely new control method.
 This is mainly because the screen-controller hybrid that shipped with the Wii U hasn’t taken off like the company had planned, with many developers not using the hybrid controller to its full potential.

 There are also counter rumours that suggest the next generation Nintendo device will have a similar design to the current Wii U, but with improved capabilities.
 Nintendo introduced a way for gamers to play games directly from the controller without the need for a TV, using the inbuilt touchscreen display.
-It’s a popular feature, especially with homes that share a TV because it allows gamers to carry on playing games if somebody else wanted to watch TV.
+It’s a popular feature, especially with homes that share a TV because it allows gamers to carry gaming when somebody else wants to watch TV.

 But what about if you could leave home and carry on playing?
 As it stands, you have to be within proximity to the Wii U to play your game via the controller screen.
 Rumours suggest that Nintendo could be upping the anti, so to speak, working on a way to allow gamers to carry on playing even if they’re not at home.

 If Nintendo manufactures a console that has gameplay that rivals the Xbox One and PlayStation 4 and also allows you to play directly on the controller when you’re away from home, that could be a winning combination.
 Sony offers Remote Play on the PS4 via a PS Vita but there’s a split second of lag, which in some games makes the difference between life and death.
-Also, the use of touch screen controls to replace physical buttons on the PS Vita Remote Play is counterintuitive – but that’s another story altogether.
+Microsoft also recently released a similar feature for Windows 10 and Xbox One, though you have to be on the same network to be able to stream gameplay.